dimonge/components-graph/components-graph/README.md

     - [x] Jest for unit and integration test
       - [x] Unit test with Jest
       - [x] Integration test with Jest
-    - [x] Cypress for end-to-end test
-      - [x] End-to-end tests with Cypress
     - [x] Code coverage for unit, and integration test
       - [x] Code coverage with jest
   - [x] CI